How To Keep Bad Tenants Out Of Your House

 If they make three times gross what rent is, we feel good about that.

-Point Number Two (How To Keep Bad Tenants Out Of Your House)
+Tenant References (How To Keep Bad Tenants Out Of Your House)

 The second point is checking tenant references.
 So, just like somebody who is applying for a job to come work for you, you want to check out their references.